TwoBitAlchemist/NeoAlchemy/source/apis.rst

     )

     # Emit schema-generating DDL
-    graph.schema.add(user)
+    graph.schema.create(user)

 This creates a simple :py:class:`Node` with three properties similar to the above table.
 Each property represents an available `constraint`_ in Neo4J.
-The proper indexes and constraints are created when :py:meth:`graph.schema.add` is called.
+The proper indexes and constraints are created when :py:meth:`graph.schema.create` is called.

 .. note::
     The ``required`` property represents a `Property Existence constraint`_